mfcoding/runtime/README.md

-Create, manipulate and delete strings in C language at runtime and also Create another data types at runtime.
+Create, manipulate and delete strings in C language at runtime and also Create variables of another data types at runtime.